Table of Contents

 Does Notice Require a Response?

 Not all correspondences with the IRS requires a response.
 There are notices informational in nature that do not require a response.
-However, if tax notice requires a response, there will be a respond by date indicated on notice.
+However, if tax notice requires a response, there will be a respond by date indicated on the notice.

 Pay Attention to Respond by Date